diary

 crane petroglyph solstice

-Heading south of Sedona on 179 South crosses over Insterstate 17.
+Heading south of Sedona on 179 South crosses over Interstate 17.
 Afterwhich, the broken asphalt dissolves into dirt and mud on Forest Service Rd 618.
 Eventually you come to the entry for V Bar V Ranch, which has recently been renamed to Crane Petroglyph Heritage Site.

 The location is the largest known Petroglyph site in Verde Valley, and the highest concentration on a single vertical wall I’ve encountered in the United States.